Senior living market trends can have a huge impact on your organization, especially as you plan for your future.

 Highlights from the year-end Market Snapshot reports

-The combination of strong occupancy, increasing number of occupied units, and strong absorption is a positive indicator of market vitality.
-Owners should be careful to evaluate their local markets, however, as senior living demand can vary by locality.
-In some markets, overbuilding could become a concern.
+- The East North Central Region’s independent living and assisted living occupancy rates have continued to climb as absorption consistently outpaces inventory growth.
+The combination is a positive indicator of market vitality, but owners should be careful to evaluate their local markets, as senior living demand can vary by locality.

 Read the full market report for more senior housing market trends